sokyran/gmaps-parser/README.md

-"# Google Maps Parser for restaurants on map made with Selenium"
+# Google Maps Parser for restaurants on map made with Selenium